dowhatkennydoes/100-days-of-Java/README.md

 python manage.py runserver
 ```

-Then visit `http://localhost:8000/products/` for the Python version.
+Then visit `http://localhost:8000/products/` to manage products and chat with the bot.